Magdalena Żernicka-Goetz

-Magdalena Żernicka-Goetz (born 1963) FMedSci is a Polish-British developmental biologist.
-She is Professor of Mammalian Development and Stem Cell Biology in the Department of Physiology, Development and Neuroscience and Fellow of Sidney Sussex College, Cambridge.
-She also serves as Bren Professor of Biology and Biological Engineering at California Institute of Technology (Caltech).
+Magdalena Żernicka-Goetz (born 30 August 1963) FMedSci is a Polish-British developmental biologist.
+She serves as Bren Professor of Biology and Biological Engineering at California Institute of Technology (Caltech).
+She was previously Professor of Mammalian Development and Stem Cell Biology in the Department of Physiology, Development and Neuroscience and Fellow of Sidney Sussex College, Cambridge.

-In 2020, she was listed by Prospect as the 10th-greatest thinker for the COVID-19 era, with the magazine writing, “She’s been able to grow human embryos in vitro right up to the current 14-day legal limit.”
+In 2020, she was listed by Prospect as the 10th-greatest thinker for the COVID-19 era, with the magazine writing, "She's been able to grow human embryos in vitro right up to the current 14-day legal limit."

 Education

 Żernicka-Goetz was born in Warsaw, Poland in 1963.
 She received her Master of Science degree (summa cum laude) in developmental biology (1988) and her PhD degree in the developmental biology of mammals (1993) from the University of Warsaw, with one year (1990–91) spent at the University of Oxford.
 She carried out her Ph.D. studies with Andrzej Tarkowski (Warsaw) and Chris Graham (Oxford).